 VETERINARIAN SURGERY SCHEDULE*

-Dogs adopted and paid for on Fridays and Saturdays will be picked up on the following Tuesday morning and taken to:
+Dogs adopted and paid for on Thursdays, Fridays and Saturdays will be picked up on Saturday and taken to:

 The practice will provide the new owner with Written Go Home Care Instructions.
 If your dog is not ready to be picked up the same day of the surgery, the vet’s office will notify you at the number you have listed on sales paperwork at the Kennel.